 Have your say on local benefits and impacts

 We are seeking your feedback to inform our development of a community benefit and legacy program for the Hopeland Solar Project.
 This is part of the voluntary social impact study underway.
-The survey will be live until the end of July 2026.
+The survey will be live until 15 August 2026.

 Scan the QR code here to share your views about possible impacts and benefits, your priorities for managing change, and your views about local community needs.